 The new computing curriculum is broken down into three main areas:

-The internet is an amazing place; children can play, learn, create and connect.
+The Internet is an amazing place; children can play, learn, create and connect.
 However, it is very important that we equip our children with the skills they need to keep themselves safe so they can experience the Internet positively and responsibly.
 They learn at an early age how to talk about and report concerns about anything that worries them when using the Internet.
-E-safety is revisited every year and throughout the year and we take part in Safer Internet Day in February.
+Online safety is revisited at the beginning of every year and throughout the year and we take part in Safer Internet Day in February.

 Children learn how computers and computer systems work, and how they are designed and programmed.
-Children learn to design, write and debug computer programs, starting with using a programmable toy such as a Bee-Bot to travel around the classroom floor in Reception to designing games using Scratch in Year 6.
+Children learn to design, write and debug computer programs, starting with using a programmable toy such as a Bee-Bot to travel around the classroom floor in Reception to designing games using Scratch in KS2.

 Children learn how to use a range of creative tools to support learning across different subject areas, using multimedia, word-processing, digital imagery, and manipulating sound and video.
 They learn how to collect sort and manipulate data to answer questions.